-Bär & Karrer is a renowned Swiss law firm with more than 170 lawyers in Zurich, Geneva, Lugano and Zug.
+Bär & Karrer is a leading Swiss law firm with more than 200 lawyers in Zurich, Geneva, Lugano, Zug and Basel.
 Our core business is advising our clients on innovative and complex transactions and representing them in litigation, arbitration and regulatory proceedings.
 Our clients range from multinational corporations to private individuals in Switzerland and around the world.